jtmpu/TokenManage/README.md

 project is mature enough, i will start adding the compiled versions targeting several .NET frameworks to simplify the usage in real life situations.

+Currently, both the library and the CLI application are compiled for .NET Framework 4.0, .NET Framework 4.5 and .NET Core.
+This list of compilation targets is likely to expand in the future, as well as providing compiled binaries.

 ## TokenManage CLI

 TODO: